Robertson wary of Cyprus and 'toughest group'

 "We know it will be difficult.
 Some of our players haven't seen 50,000 fans in the stands but it is good for our players to see a full stadium."

-Cyprus midfielder Alex Gogic: "Temur Ketsbaia has a winning mentality, is a good leader and hopefully we can do a good job for him in the qualifiers.
+Cyprus midfielder Alex Gogic: "Temuri Ketsbaia has a winning mentality, is a good leader and hopefully we can do a good job for him in the qualifiers.

 "We have the ability, but we can get better results than we have done previously.
 Scotland have been doing well, so it won't be an easy game."